AuteurAudio/electronics-measuring-extremely-low-noise-sources/README.md

 actually be able to resolve the full depth.
 A good homework exercise would be to list for yourself the converters that actually best this amplifier in terms of their rated SNR or dynamic range.
-This should come as an entertaining exercise for some, as the bit depths of converters have generally vastly exceeded the SNR over the years, probably as competitive marketing to foolish consumers.
+This should come as an entertaining exercise for some, as the bit depths of converters have generally vastly exceeded the SNR over the years, probably as competitive marketing to foolish consumers and to provide market expansion potential for the digital volume control folks.
 For our purposes here we will just glaze over things like noise shaping and keep with the more simplistic view that we are doing well if, under normal listening levels, we can create an amplifier that has comparable performance with the SNR of the best converters.